A NSW Government website

 Technical expertise needed

-The snapshots are ideal for engaged and practicing audiences.
+The snapshots are ideal for engaged and practising audiences.
 Other end-users can also use the snapshots to get a quick understanding of projected climate change for NSW regions and the ACT.

 Uses